MarinaShmovganets/lighthouse/readme.md

 ### Are results sent to a remote server?

-Hope.
+Nope.
 Lighthouse runs locally, auditing a page using a local version of the Chrome browser installed the machine.
 Report results are never processed or beaconed to a remote server.

 <p align="center">
   <img src="https://cloud.githubusercontent.com/assets/39191/22478294/23f662f6-e79e-11e6-8de3-ffd7be7bf628.png" alt="Lighthouse logo" height="150">
   <br>
-  <b>Lighthouse</b>, ˈlītˌhous (n): a <s>tower or other structure</s> tool containing a beacon light to warn or guide <s>ships</s> developers at "sea".
+  <b>Lighthouse</b>, ˈlītˌhous (n): a <s>tower or other structure</s> tool containing a beacon light
+  to warn or guide <s>ships at sea</s> developers.
 </p>